Treating Heart Failure With Diuretics

 Should I Avoid Certain Food or Medications While on a Diuretic?

 Diuretics are generally prescribed in combination with an ACE inhibitor, digoxin, and a beta-blocker.
-If you experience an increase in side effects after taking your medications together, contact your doctor.
+If you have more side effects after taking your medicines together, call your doctor.
 You may need to change the times you are taking each drug.

 Potassium-sparing diuretics increase the effects of digoxin and lithium.
 They may increase your body's potassium level if taken with ACE inhibitors.

 Before a diuretic is prescribed, tell your doctor if you are taking other drugs for high blood pressure, digoxin, Indocin, lithium, probenecid, or corticosteroids (prednisone).

 Before you’re prescribed a diuretic, tell your doctor if you have diabetes, kidney disease, liver disease, or gout.

 Follow your doctor's advice about your diet.
 This may include:

 - A low-salt diet

 - Taking a potassium supplement